MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 Seasonality is a simple term that means while predicting a time series data there are some months in a particular domain where the output value is at a peak as compared to other months. for example if you observe the data of tours and travels companies of past 3 years then you can see that in November and December the distribution will be very high due to holiday season and festival season.
 So while forecasting time series data we need to capture this seasonality.

+Seasonal variations refer to the changes that take place due to the rhythmic forces which operate in a regular and periodic manner.
+These forces usually have the same or most similar pattern year after year.
+When we record data weekly, monthly or quarterly, we can see and calculate seasonal variations.
+Thus, when a time series consists of data only based on annual figures, there will be seen no seasonal variations.
+These variations may be due to seasons, weather conditions, habits, customs or traditions.
+For example, in summers the sale of ice-cream increases and at the time of Diwali the sale of diyas, crackers, etc. go up.

 ### 2) **`Trend`**

 The trend is also one of the important factors which describe that there is certainly increasing or decreasing trend time series, which actually means the value of organization or sales over a period of time and seasonality is increasing or decreasing.

+ Secular trend refers to the general tendency of data to increase or decrease or stagnate over a long period of time.
+Time series relating to Economic, Business, and Commerce may show an upward or increasing tendency.
+Whereas, the time series relating to death rates, birth rates, share prices, etc. may show a downward or decreasing tendency

 ### 3) **`Unexpected Events`**

 Unexpected events mean some dynamic changes occur in an organization, or in the market which cannot be captured. for example a current pandemic we are suffering from, and if you observe the Sensex or nifty chart there is a huge decrease in stock price which is an unexpected event that occurs in the surrounding.